nkhi/habits/README.md

 # 🌳 Start

-Start aka Start Menu is my command center for habits, daily todos, notes, journals, lists, and goals.
-I use this as the "open" tab on my personal computer.
-It also makes it easy to access my calendar, my budgetting app, Linear, and Perplexity.
-I also integrated Loom, and then replaced it with Screenity, to record weekly vlogs.
+Start aka Start Menu is my personal dashboard for: Habits, Todos, Memos, Journals, Lists, and Goals.

+I serve this on my local network and access it across different devices.
+There's also a work-mode with restricted data fetching.
+I remixed [Daylight](https://github.com/bakkenbaeck/daylight-web) as a screensaver.
+I also integrated the Loom SDK to record weekly vlogs.
+This app exists to make it easy to iterate on *how* I organize myself.
+Ideally, building a bespoke UX and feature set will encourage consistency w.r.t reflection and personal growth.

 ## Features